JetBrains/intellij-sdk-docs/topics/reference_guide/custom_language_support/documentation.md

 [`DocumentationTarget`](%gh-ic%/platform/lang-impl/src/com/intellij/platform/backend/documentation/DocumentationTarget.kt).
 The main work is done in `computeDocumentation()` where the documentation is built from the available information.
-If plugin developers worked with the now deprecated [`DocumentationProvider`](%gh-ic%/platform/analysis-api/src/com/intellij/lang/documentation/DocumentationProvider.java) before, then `computeDocumentation()` should do the work that was formerly done in `DocumentationProvider.generateDoc()`.
+If a plugin implemented the now deprecated [`DocumentationProvider`](%gh-ic%/platform/analysis-api/src/com/intellij/lang/documentation/DocumentationProvider.java) before, then `computeDocumentation()` should do the work that was formerly done in `DocumentationProvider.generateDoc()`.